 Demographic data: all sorts of information about the age of leads, their addresses, and FICO credit score

-Property data: the size calculated in square footage, the year when the property was built, coverage, and potentially dangerous factors
+Property data: size calculated in square footage, the year when a property was built, coverage, and potentially dangerous factors

-Contact data: how we’ve reached out to the lead before
+Contact data: how they reached out to the lead before

 In modeling, our data engineers decided to use gradient boosting techniques with this data because of three reasons: the data was tabular; it had lots of categorical features; and the target was binary (sold vs. not sold).

-To solve these data problems, we built a python module that contained a lot of different blocks, including:
+To solve these data problems, Intelliarts engineers built a Python module that contained a lot of different blocks, including:

 Extracting useful features from text and time data